duken72/dotfiles/os/archlinux-install-guide.md

    ls /sys/firmware/efi/efivars
    ```

-   Command exit with no error, file exists.
+   - Command exit with no error, file exists.
+   - Otherwise, you are using BIOS boot mode

 4. Setup network connection